 1950s and 1960s – Intercontinental ballistic missiles, designed to carry a single nuclear warhead, are stationed throughout Kansas facilities, ready to launch from hardened underground silos.

-1952-1953 – Dwight D. Eisenhower becomes first Kansan to be elected as President of the United States.
+1952-1953 – Dwight D. Eisenhower becomes the first Kansan to be elected president of the United States.

 1953 – First commercial television station in Kansas, KTVH in Hutchinson.